rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

 The term *role* describes the level of access associated with a user's account.
 RBAC limits risk by ensuring that users do not have access to features that extend beyond their areas of expertise or responsibility.

-A role can grant access to all of the resources relating to a single product or multiple products.
+A role can grant access to all of the resources relating to a single product or to multiple products.
 RBAC does not restrict access to specific files, directories, or servers.

 ### What roles are available through RBAC?